 Transit in Port Moresby – The Domestic Terminal…

-Having survived the short transfer you enter the often chaotic domestic terminal.
-While this is usually full of lots of local people going back to their homes with enough supplies to feed an army.
-It is often interspersed with divers, birders and trekkers also loaded down with lots of stuff.
+Having made the short transfer you enter the often chaotic domestic terminal.
+Usually it is full of local people going back to their homes with enough supplies to feed an army.
+And in among the local travelers will be the divers, birders and trekkers also loaded down with lots of stuff.

 If you don’t ask, you will be charged as the staff at the desk won’t ask you if you are a diver…